- Operating Procedure #1 – Workshop/Presentation Guidelines for Payment of Fees.

 It is the intent of the WROT Local that its members shall not suffer undue financial hardship when attending WROT Local events, and those sponsored by the provincial ETFO office, because of the need for dependent care for family members.
 Therefore, reimbursement will be provided, upon request, as follows:

-- Payment for Child and Adult Dependent Care shall not exceed thirty dollars ($30.00) per event of the Local.
+- Payment for Child and Adult Dependent Care shall be $35 for the first dependent and $5 for each additional dependent to a maximum of fifty dollars ($50) per event of the Local.
 If the event is sponsored by the provincial ETFO office, and dependent care is not provided, the Executive shall determine whether to provide dependent care to its Local members who attend the event.

 - Payment for child care is limited to dependents eighteen years (18) of age and under.